 Demand for bells has been steadily declining for decades and was insufficient to sustain across the whole site in Whitechapel.
 The building needs substantial investment (running into millions) to carry out the necessary upgrades and urgent repairs to facilitate any use.
 Even if it was upgraded, the profits from the bell business were insufficient to cover the costs associated with the day to day operations, obtain the insurances and environmental permits required – and maintain this for any length of time.
 The location was also not best suited for the demands of the business.
 It was becoming increasingly difficult to operate a heavy industrial use in a residential context.
 The Hughes family (who owned the site for 100 years and continue to own Whitechapel Bell Foundry Ltd) delayed the difficult decision to sell for many years and tried their best to make the business work.
 However, the only realistic option was to sell the site and relocate their business.
 In doing this, they are able to continue production on a smaller scale and protect the legacy and skills of traditional UK bell making.

-The future of bell making on site
+The future of bell making on site and partnerships

 Other partnerships being explored